nasa/cumulus-orca/tasks/extract_filepaths_for_granule/API.md

                               exclude_file_types: List[str]) -> bool
 ```

-Tests whether or not file is included in {excludedFileExtensions} from copy_to_glacier.
+Tests whether or not file is included in {excludedFileExtensions} from copy_to_archive.

 **Arguments**: